myqualitycomfort.com

 An anode rod is a piece inside all tank water heaters that helps prevent tank corrosion and rust.
 It’s a steel wire with either aluminum or magnesium surrounding it.
 It runs down the center of a tank water heater and attracts all the sediment and other damaging elements from harming the water heater itself.
 Most standard anode rods will need to be replaced 1-2 times in order to keep the unit working properly without corrosion.
 There is the option to upgrade your anode rod with your water heater installation.
 This anode rod may cost more upfront but will extend the life of your water heater.
 With Quality Comfort adding this premium anode rod will also extend the warranty with our State brand water heaters from 6 years to 10 years.

-Plumber Near Cincinnati
+Water Heater Repair Near Cincinnati

 If your water heater, furnace or water softener is leaking and you need expert plumbing service – contact Quality Comfort today at 513-620-4822 or you can book service online 24/7.